MY Maternity Services

 Online maternity notes

 Badger Notes will allow you to access your maternity records as well as accessing lots of information about your pregnancy.
-You will also be able to create a birth plan using the app as well as submit questions to your midwife.
+You will also be able to create a birth plan using the app and submit any questions to your midwife.

 For help creating an account and to discover some of the key features of the app visit: Badger Notes App Tour - YouTube